iammohdzaki/Password-Generator/README.md

-            .includeLowerCaseChars(true) // Include Lower Case in password .includeSpecialSymbols(true) // Include Special Symbols in password .passwordLength(12) // Length of the password (ONLY WORKS IN RANDOM TYPE) .callback(object : PasswordGenerator.Callback {
+            .includeLowerCaseChars(true) // Include Lower Case in password .includeSpecialSymbols(true) // Include Special Symbols in password .passwordLength(12) // Length of the password (ONLY WORKS IN RANDOM TYPE) .customPassword("")//If you want to create custom password from your string (ONLY WORKS WITH PASSWORD TYPE :CUSTOM) .callback(object : PasswordGenerator.Callback {
                 override fun onPasswordGenerated(response: Response) {